-- doing so does not alter the criteria for the award of the contract set out in the contract documents or the contract notice; - does not contain elements which, if they had been known to the tenderers at the time of the preparation of the tenders, could have affected that preparation; - the weighting was not adopted on the basis of matters likely to give rise to discrimination against one of the tenderers. - 3.
-Contracting authorities shall open, with the participants selected in accordance with the relevant provisions of Articles 54 to 65, a dialogue the aim of which shall be to identify and define the means best suited to satisfying their needs.
-They may discuss all aspects of the contract with the chosen participants during this dialogue.
+3. Contracting authorities shall open, with the participants selected in accordance with the relevant provisions of Articles 54 to 65, a dialogue the aim of which shall be to identify and define the means best suited to satisfying their needs.
+They may discuss all aspects of the procurement with the chosen participants during this dialogue.